Guajará River (Marajó)

-The Guajará River (Rio Guajará) is a river of Marajó, which itself is an island in the mouth of the Amazon.
+The Guajará River (Rio Guajará) is a river of Marajó, which itself is an island in the Amazon Delta.
 It is located in the state Pará in northern Brazil.

 Course

-The river has its source on the forests in the interior of Breves municipality.
+The river has its source in the forests in the interior of Breves municipality.
 It flows in a southerly direction, and passes by a number of islands before it reaches a bay called Baía das Bocas in the Pará River.
 It is connected through river channels called furos with the Mutuacá River and the Curuacá River.
+Geological processes have slightly elevated the terrain between the Guajará and the Mucutá River.

 The Guajará River is one of the main rivers of the 194868 ha Terra Grande-Pracuúba Extractive Reserve, a sustainable use conservation unit created in 2006.

-It flows south into the Pará River, which connects the Amazon River to the Tocantins River.